-Auto accidents can be devastating, leaving victims facing a host of injuries ranging from minor to severe.
-But even seemingly mild injuries can require weeks or months of treatment to ensure they don’t worsen.
-Car accident injuries can also affect your ability to work, and if you don’t have a paycheck to rely on, you may not know how you will pay your medical bills or support yourself and your family.
+Car accidents can be devastating, leaving victims facing a host of injuries ranging from minor to severe.
+But even seemingly mild auto accident injuries can require weeks or months of treatment to ensure that they don’t worsen.
+Auto accident injuries can also affect your ability to work—and if you don’t have a paycheck to rely on, you may not know how you will pay your medical bills, let alone support yourself and your family.

 If you or a loved one were harmed in an auto accident, you deserve help from an experienced attorney who understands Rhode Island and Massachusetts personal injury law.
 The auto accident lawyers at Bottaro Law are ready to help you pursue maximum compensation, and we’re available 24/7 at (401) 777-7777.
 Call us today or contact us online for a free case review, and let us get to work for you.

-Continue reading to learn about some of the most common auto accident injuries we see and how they can affect your life.
+Continue reading to learn about some of the most common types of auto accident injuries we see, and how they can affect your life.

 Because of the extreme forces involved in vehicle collisions, drivers and their passengers often suffer various brain injuries.
 And although they range from mild to severe, brain injuries can cause permanent, life-altering effects.

 If you or a loved one suffered a motor vehicle accident-related brain injury, Bottaro Law is here for you.
 We understand the stress, pain, and frustration an accident can cause, and we don’t think you should have to bear the financial burden of injuries and damages that weren’t your fault.
 Contact us 24/7 at (401) 777-7777 for a free consultation.
 You may be eligible for compensation for your injuries, medical bills, and pain and suffering.
 We want to help.